Battles of Kizugawaguchi: Second battle (1578)

 Several Mōri vessels under Murakami Takeyoshi were burned and sunk, and Oda's fleet ultimately achieved victory.
-The supply lines were broken, and the Hongan-Ji fell soon afterward.
-However, the Mori discovered an existing flaw in the Tekkōsen design during this battle.
+According to the Shinchō Kōki, the supply lines were broken, and the Hongan-Ji fell soon afterward.
+However, the Mōri discovered an existing flaw in the Tekkōsen design during this battle.
 As Mōri samurai rushed to board the large ship, all the defending warriors ran to that side of the deck to defend themselves, and the vessel capsized as its center of gravity shifted.